:

 Fees are usually between 1 and 8%, and there could be an additional fee for credit card merchants.

-A fixed price for the online booking system, usually payable monthly or annually.
-This option helps you to budget your technology costs for the year.
+A fixed price for using the online booking system, usually payable monthly or annually.
+This option helps you to budget your technology costs for the year and some companies may offer tiered pricing – a lower cost for less features and limits on the number of bookings or users.

 Costs usually begin from around £10 a month for a basic system.

-• Work with you to charge a higher booking fee but share some of the money back with you.
+Certain providers may work with you to charge a higher booking fee but share some of the money back with you.

 When it comes to reviewing the pricing of each booking system, you will need to have an accurate estimate of your expected sales over a set period.
-This will allow you to estimate the cost of the booking system if it includes a price per booking.
+This will allow you to estimate the ongoing cost of the booking system if it includes a price per booking.

 Find more advice on pricing